 You’ll need to gain access to your local multiple listing service (MLS) portal so that you can post properties online.
 Additionally, you should buy several lockboxes from your brokerage or realty association so you can provide easy access to your listed properties.

 Even though your budget might be tight starting out, you’ll need to invest in some basic advertising.
 This should, at a minimum, include:

-- Business cards.
+- Business cards

 - A professional headshot

 Become well-known and liked in your community

 The best kind of marketing is relationship marketing.
 This is based on the premise that people who know you are more inclined to trust you to provide a high level of service.

 Even if you have active marketing campaigns, you should still invest time in becoming well-known in your community.